(defn starts-with-descending-triplet? [[a b c]]

 Hint: Destructure the string argument into four characters.
 Characters

-to refer to the character x
+\x to refer to the character x.

-that destructures a given map, calculates a
+Write a function bonus that destructures a given map, calculates a

 bonus as the product of the revenue and the rate, and returns a map